 Like It or Not, the Forest Wants to Take Over Your Lawn

 Always remember, hiring a lawn treatment service or using weed control products on your lawn is always a personal decision.
-Unless of course you live in a neighborhood with a HOA mandate to treat weeds, which is more and more common across the country.
+Unless of course, you live in a neighborhood with an HOA mandate to treat weeds, which is more and more common across the country.
 There is nothing like neighborhood peer pressure to keep your lawn green and weed-free!
-At WinLAWN we only use EPA approved products for our lawn treatment program that are administrated by trained professionals, using perfectly calibrated lawn spraying equipment, at the right time of the year.
+At WinLAWN, we only use EPA approved products for our lawn treatment program that are administrated by trained professionals, using perfectly calibrated lawn spraying equipment, at the right time of the year.